pandashreyan/api/README.md

 book-api/
 │
 ├── models/
-│   └── Book.js         # Mongoose book schema
+│   └── Book.js         # Mongoose schema
 │
 ├── routes/
-│   └── bookRoutes.js   # All book-related API routes
+│   └── bookRoutes.js   # Route definitions
 │
-├── .env                # Environment variables
+├── .env                # Environment config
-├── server.js           # Main entry point
+├── server.js           # Entry point
-├── package.json        # Project metadata and scripts
+├── package.json        # Dependencies & scripts
 └── README.md           # Project documentation
 📌 Notes
-✅ Ensure MongoDB Atlas is accessible and the network access allows your IP.
+✅ Make sure MongoDB Atlas allows connections from your IP.

-✅ Replace "BOOK_ID" in examples with a valid ObjectId returned from POST requests.
+✅ Replace BOOK_ID with a valid ObjectId returned from the create API.

-✅ For local MongoDB, replace MONGODB_URI with:
+✅ For local MongoDB, use:

 bash
 Copy
 Edit
-mongodb://localhost:27017/bookdb
+MONGODB_URI=mongodb://localhost:27017/bookdb
 👨‍💻 Author
 Shreyan Panda
-📎 GitHub: @pandashreyan
+GitHub: @pandashreyan

 📄 License
 This project is licensed under the MIT License.

-⭐️ Show Your Support
+⭐ Show Your Support
 If you like this project, please give it a ⭐ on GitHub!
-Contributions and feedback are always welcome.
+Contributions and feedback are welcome!

 yaml
 Copy